TacoAnon/Homepages/homepage-v3/README.md

 Homepage-v3
 ============

-My personal homepage.
-Still technically a WIP
+My personal homepage. script file in the JS directory has settings to configure.